xkaper001/AOSSIE-DocPilot/docpilot_patient/lib/core/theme/README.md

 ## Component Usage

-All form components (`CustomTextField`, `CustomDropdown`, `CustomCheckbox`, etc.) already use the theme system internally.
+All form components (`FormTextField`, `FormDropdown`, `FormCheckbox`, etc.) already use the theme system internally.
 When creating new components, follow their pattern:

 ```dart
 import '../../theme/palette.dart';